aurelienpierreeng/.github/profile/README.md

 ## How ?

 Design is a task that starts on paper with a properly-defined use case for a properly-defined user.
 Coding happens last.
 Code editors should not be opened until the problem(s) and the solution(s) are all laid out on paper.
-If no use case, then no problem, then no solution, then no coding, then enjoy mojitos and sunsets on the beach and give a break to your computer.
+If no use case, then no problem, then no solution, then no coding, then enjoy mojitos and sunsets on the beach, and give some rest to your eyes away from LED panels.

 A well-managed project is one that incurs less work as time goes by.
 If you find yourself with an increasing amount of work, question your project management.